rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 #### **3. Bringing up the AI Lab symbolic software suite on the Jetson AGX Orin DK: To Graal and beyond**

-My turn in the great 2022 AGX Orin Developer Kit launch/delivery queue came in early June, so initial hardware/OS setup had to precede new symbolic applications installations on the latest Ubuntu 20.04 ARM/aarch64 L4T operating system.
+My turn in the great 2022 AGX Orin Developer Kit launch delivery queue came in early June, so initial hardware/OS setup had to precede new symbolic applications installations on the latest Ubuntu 20.04 ARM/aarch64 L4T operating system.

 The first big difference from prior AGX Xavier installations, when L4T and JetPack 4.# were installed via serial connection with a Xeon/Ubuntu workstation running NVIDIA SDK Manager: